Sumit-Shingari/backend-learning/Readme.txt

-This project has been created by Sumit Shingari for learning purpose.
+This project has been created by Sumit Shingari for learning purpose. ( Project name : One to many mapping without join table )

 Basic Outline
 #####################################################################